When to order MRI for low back pain ACG

 Introduction

-Globally, low back pain leads to more years lived with disability than any other symptom or condition.1 The prevalence of low back pain is higher among middle-aged people, as well as in high-income countries, such as Singapore.2 As low back pain is largely a self-limiting condition, imaging is not indicated in most cases.
+Globally, low back pain leads to more years lived with disability than any other symptom or condition.1 The prevalence of low back pain is higher among the elderly, as well as in high-income countries, such as Singapore.2 As low back pain is largely a self-limiting condition, imaging is not indicated in most cases.
 When indicated, magnetic resonance imaging (MRI) of the lumbar spine is one of several imaging modalities for low back pain.
 However, its clinical utility varies with the clinical presentation and working diagnosis.

 Overall approach to low back pain assessment